Machu Picchu: Temple of the Sun or Torreón

-The Torreón is a semicircular, two-part structure built among the large granite blocks at Machu Picchu.
+The Torreón is a semicircular, two-part structure built among the large granite blocks in the upper town (Hanan), within the urban sector of Machu Picchu.
 It occupies the rock overlying Bingham’s "Royal Mausoleum" and, like the Coricancha at Cusco and Pisac, has been described as having a "parabolic enclosure wall".
-The lower part fills an irregular, cave-like space between wedged boulders and contains fine ashlar masonry with several trapezoidal niches, in some places the natural rock was worked into stepped ledges and platforms.
-The upper part sits on an oblong, artificially shaped rock surrounded by some of the site’s finest ashlar, the rock top is carved with steps and horizontal platforms and a Z-shaped edge commonly interpreted as an altar.
-The upper chamber’s wall contains embedded niches and a system of three openings (eastern, south-eastern and northern); the eastern and south-eastern openings have stone pegs of uncertain function, and the northern opening is door-like but damaged.
+The lower part fills an irregular, cave-like space between wedged boulders.
+It contains fine ashlar masonry with several trapezoidal niches; in some places, the natural rock was worked into stepped ledges and platforms.
+The upper part sits on an oblong, artificially shaped rock surrounded by some of the site’s finest ashlar.
+The rock's top is carved with steps and horizontal platforms and a Z-shaped edge commonly interpreted as an altar.
+The upper chamber’s wall contains embedded niches and a system of three openings (eastern, south-eastern, and northern); the eastern and south-eastern openings have stone pegs of uncertain function, and the northern opening is door-like but damaged.
 A trapezoidal opening known as the “Serpent’s Door” leads onto a small platform that overlooks a series of pools and affords a view of Huayna Picchu.
 Archaeoastronomical studies report that the openings create characteristic sunlight patterns and allow limited views of important star groups (for example the Pleiades); however, detailed 3D analyses indicate the Torreón was not a highly precise astronomical instrument but rather incorporated solar orientations for ritual and ceremonial purposes.

 Intihuatana stone

 The Intihuatana stone aligns with solar events and sacred mountains; its function as a solar calendar remains debated.

-Rock-carved "mortars" in the Sala de los Morteros.
-Once proposed as water mirrors for astronomical use, recent studies cast doubt on any calendrical function, and their original purpose remains uncertain.
+Rock-carved "mortars" in the Room of the Mortars.
+Once proposed as water mirrors for astronomical use, studies from 2022 have cast doubt on any calendrical function, and their original purpose remains uncertain.

-The Intihuatana is a ritual stone which was used by the Incas.
+Located on a terraced hill within the urban sector, the Intihuatana is a ritual stone which the Incas used.
 The stone is designed to point directly at the Sun during the winter solstice.
 The name of the stone, likely attributed by Bingham due to a similar monument in Pisac, comes from Quechua and means "place where the sun is tied".
 While its exact function is debated, scholars generally reject the popular idea that it served as a solar calendar gnomon.
 Instead, it may have been used for horizontal solar observations and was aligned with sacred mountains and cardinal directions.
 The stone is situated at 13°9'48" S. At midday on 11 November and 30 January, the Sun is situated almost exactly above the pillar, casting no shadow.
-On 21 June, the stone casts the longest shadow on its southern side, and on 21 December a much shorter shadow on its northern side.
+On 21 June, the stone casts the longest shadow on its southern side, and on 21 December, a much shorter shadow on its northern side.
 Its placement may have held symbolic significance within a sacred landscape, aligning with prominent surrounding peaks such as Veronica, Salcantay, and Huayna Picchu.